 Greens are also very alkalizing to the body.
 So eating lots of greens can help to keep overall pH of the body normalized.
 Greens include; beet greens, bok choy, collard greens, kale, mustard greens, pac choi, swiss chard, spinach, tat soiand turnip greens.
 It is important to purchase organically grown greens to avoid high-nitrate commercial fertilizers.
 It is also helpful to know that greens should be cooked or fermented if you have any kind of thyroid issues.
 The more tender of the greens, such as spinach, tat soi and pak choi can be enjoyed raw as well as cooked.
 Chard and beet greens, if young can also be eaten raw if desired, though the stems should be cooked.
 As for the tougher more hardy greens like collards and kale, you will need to cook them thoroughly in order to make them digestible.

 Ways to cook greens are steaming, parboiling or sauteeing.
 Always remove the rib of the hardier greens, chop and cook them with whatever cooking method you are using.
 Greens should turn bright green when they are cooked.
-Don’t cook your greens to the
+Don’t cook your greens to the point that they begin to turn gray.
+Greens also love acid, such as citrus juice or some vinegar.
+This helps to bring out their flavor and color!
+Also be sure to pair your greens with fats to help assimilate all those wonderful minerals!

 I love my greens with breakfast, served with some fried eggs up on top!
 I love to let the yolks run all over the greens and coat them with flavor and even more nutrients!
 Yum!
 A simple way to have some greens at your ready each day, is to cook up two large bunches of greens by steaming them at the beginning of the week.
 Then each day you can take some out and quickly saute them to warm them and serve them with your breakfast, lunch or dinner.
 Or even throw some in soups.
 I try to have greens in all my soups if possible!
 Crispy kale chips are a fun way to get kids to try some greens as well!